paulhoux/Cinder-Samples/README.md

 * ...

+These code samples are compatible with the Microsoft Visual C++ (Express) 10 compiler.
+XCode support for MacOS X is not included, because I do not own an Apple and would not be able to update the project files.

+The C++ and GLSL source code, however, should run on all platforms without modifications.
+If you find an inconsistency or platform related bug, please notify me or create a pull request, so that I can fix the issues.

+Thanks to all contributors and to the people behind the Cinder framework for doing an excellent job!

+-Paul

 Copyright (c) 2012, Paul Houx - All rights reserved.
 This code is intended for use with the Cinder C++ library: http://libcinder.org

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: